Portugal's D6 Family Reunion Visa is the standard route for non-EU nationals joining a legal Portuguese resident — spouse, child, or parent.

 Documents issued outside of Portugal must be legalized and translated into Portuguese:

-- Legalization: Ensure foreign-issued documents are legalized through the appropriate process (apostille for Hague Convention countries)
+- Legalisation: Foreign-issued documents must be legalised through the appropriate process (apostille for Hague Convention countries)

 - Certified Translation: Have each document translated into Portuguese by a certified translator